-By default CARE for Sandy Submission Rules dictate that NO personal information (save for the city and state in which a given photo has been found) provided by photo assistance seekers will be shared with the public (including first and last names) unless an individual has specifically requested that we do so.
-Privacy is important to CARE for Sandy.
-However if an individual or family requests to connect with a volunteer to say "Thank you!", and if a restoration volunteer wishes to share his/her personal contact info, CARE for Sandy will make this possible.
+Whenever possible we share family "Thank you!" messages with volunteers because, gosh...feedback makes everyone smile.
+But by default CARE for Sandy Submission Rules dictate that NO personal information (save for the city and state in which a given photo has been found) provided by photo assistance seekers will be shared with the public (including first and last names) unless an individual has specifically requested that we do so.

-No. Believe it or not, hourly write-offs are never IRS-permissible. ("You cannot deduct the value of your time or services, including...the value of income lost while you work as an unpaid volunteer for a qualified organization.")
+No. Believe it or not, hourly write-offs are never IRS-permissible.
+We learned this, as one of our restoration volunteers is a part-time IRS employee! ("You cannot deduct the value of your time or services, including...the value of income lost while you work as an unpaid volunteer for a qualified organization.")
 Read page 166 of this pub by way of proof.
 If Uncle Sam discounts currently matter more than heart strings, this may not be the right opportunity for you, anyhow.

 Our Restoration Toolbox page currently hosts a few tutorial videos plus general guidance, including what techniques to avoid.
 But the best place (other than youtube) to seek out help is via our private *Google Community Volunteer forum.
 If you have or would be willing to create a Gmail account, you'll be invited to join.
 Guest moderators and peers post questions, tips, tricks and general discussion topics that have successfully helped many overcome sticky RIP issues.